 Serving size: 150 to 200ml Best time: Morning or mid-morning.

-This recipe provides a meaningful dose of vitamin C from both orange and lemon, beta-carotene from carrots, and anti-inflammatory ginger.
+This recipe provides vitamin C from orange and lemon, beta-carotene from carrots, and a warming note from ginger.
 The combination addresses both active spots and the dark marks they leave behind.
-It is the most useful recipe for people whose main concern has shifted from active acne to the discolouration that remains after breakouts clear.
+It is a useful option for people whose main concern has shifted from active breakouts to the appearance of marks left behind.

 A low-sugar green juice that addresses acne at the hydration and mineral level rather than the antioxidant level.
-Particularly useful for people whose acne is driven by dehydration, poor diet, or sluggish digestion rather than inflammation or hormones.
+This may suit people who want a greener, lower-sugar drink as part of a better daily diet pattern.

 Ingredients: